 Treatments of varying efficacy exist for FL and DLBCL; however, due to the wide variety of subtypes of this disease, a frontline approach is lacking.
-Bcl-2 is over-expressed in 85% of patients due to a translocation between chromosomes 18 and 14, a hallmark of the disease.
+Bcl-2 is over-expressed in 85% of FL patients due to a translocation between chromosomes 18 and 14, a hallmark of the disease.
 Therapies that directly and specifically block or inhibit protein synthesis of Bcl-2 could be transformative in this indication.
-Toxicity in competing therapeutics using small molecule inhibitors of Bcl-2 occurs due to non-specificity of the inhibitors.
-Bcl-2 is part of a large family of proteins and small molecule inhibitors developed against it typically bind to more than one member of the family.
-This leads to unexpected off-target adverse effects.
-A previous attempt at a Bcl-2 antisense by Genta Inc. failed to show an improvement in remission or overall survival rates.
-This antisense was a phosphorothioate DNA with dose-limiting toxicity and it also did not have a lipid delivery mechanism to aid in prevention of clearance by the liver, reducing the levels of antisense reaching diseased cells.
-We believe that BP1002 overcomes the failures of previous attempts at inhibiting Bcl-2 by specifically interrupting the protein expression of one protein and not a family of necessary proteins and does so without inherent toxicity.
-With BP1002, more drug substance can reach the circulating lymphocytes so that the cancer cells can be treated with a therapeutically relevant dose.
+Previous attempts at a Bcl-2 antisense by Genta Inc. and ProNAi failed to show an improvement in remission or overall survival rates.
+The Genta antisense was a phosphorothioate DNA with dose-limiting toxicity and it also did not have a lipid delivery mechanism to aid in prevention of clearance by the liver, reducing the levels of antisense reaching diseased cells.
+The ProNAi antisense was administered with an anionic, pH-tunable liposome.
+The drug was tolerable but its low response rate in DLBCL patients in a Phase 2 study prompted the company to discontinue further clinical development.
+We believe that BP1002 overcomes the failures of previous antisense attempts at inhibiting Bcl-2.
+With BP1002, more drug substance can reach the lymphoma cells so that the cancer cells can be treated with a safe and therapeutically relevant dose.
+The small molecule Bcl-2 inhibitor venetoclax was approved by the FDA in June 2018 for the treatment of patients with CLL and SLL who have received at least one prior therapy.
+In May 2019, FDA approved venetoclax in combination with obinutuzumab for the treatment of adult CLL and SLL patients with previously untreated disease.
+However, treatment with venetoclax can lead to the development of drug resistance, resulting in disease recurrence.
+One of the proposed mechanisms of venetoclax resistance is an acquired mutation in Bcl-2, which reduces venetoclax's ability to bind and inhibit Bcl-2.
+Because BP1002 activity is based on blocking the Bcl-2 messenger RNA and BP1002 targets Bcl-2 at a site different from venetoclax, we expect BP1002 to overcome such venetoclax resistance mechanism and be an effective approach for patients who have relapsed from venetoclax.
 We believe BP1002 provides a new tool for cancer treatment for not just lymphomas, but also many cancers for which Bcl-2 expression is driving cell survival.
 The introduction of a new, non-toxic, and specific Bcl-2 inhibitor could be a major advance in cancer therapeutics.